Dining Services FAQsSpecial Dietary Needs Connections Account

 - View your balance online - click Quick Links at the top of this screen and select Add Funds to Connections/Privileges or See Meal Plan Balances

 - Ask any food service cashier for your balances

 - You can check your balance at the ASC Office in Neubig Hall

 Yes, at participating restaurants.
-The on-campus discount does not apply.

 Yes.
 We accept Connections/Privileges accounts, cash and credit/debit cards.

 Yes, just swipe your ID card.
 Discounts do not apply.